sak1sham/DataStream/config/README.md

 ## 5. What are Bookmarks?
 However, to maintain that sync, we need to have bookmarks.
 There are 2 types of bookmarks: for creation and for updation of record.
 Bookmark for creation specify the timestamp of when the record was created and bookmark for updation specifies the updation time for the record.
 That's how we can be able to sync the tables.
 The updation and creation bookmark can be the same in case updation is never performed in the tables, and the records are just added.

+## 6. What are the three modes of operation?
+1. Dumping: When we are dumping data, snapshots of the datastore are captured at regular intervals.
+We maintain multiple copies of the tables
+2. Logging: Logging is the mode where the data is only being added to the source table, and we assume no updations are ever performed.
+Only new records are migrated.
+3. Syncing: Where all new records is migrated, and all updations are also mapped to destination.
+If a record is deleted at source, it's NOT deleted at destination

 ## Notes:
 1. If fastapi server is started, then data can migrated on scheduled basis, as well as immediate basis (i.e., migrating data just once).